People's Defence Force (Myanmar)

 The People's Defence Force (Note: ပြည်သူ့ကာကွယ်ရေးတပ်မတော်; abbreviated: PDF) is the armed wing of the National Unity Government (NUG) in Myanmar.
-The armed wing was formed by the NUG from youths and pro-democracy activists on 5 May 2021 in response to the coup d'état that occurred on 1 February 2021 that put the military junta and their armed wing the Tatmadaw in power.
+The armed wing was formed by the NUG from youths and pro-democracy activists on 5 May 2021 in response to the coup d'état that occurred on 1 February 2021 that put the military junta and their armed wing, the Tatmadaw, in power.
 The military junta designated it as a terrorist organisation on 8 May 2021.
-In October 2021, NUG's Ministry of Defence announced that it had formed a central committee to coordinate military operations across the country.
+In October 2021, the NUG's Ministry of Defence announced that it had formed a central committee to coordinate military operations across the country.

 According to the NUG statement, the PDF is divided into five regional commands (Northern, Southern, Central, Eastern and Western commands), each mounting at least three brigades.
 Each brigade consists of five battalions, which divide into four companies.
 On 13 July 2021, NUG's minister of defence Yee Mon stated that the strength of the newly-formed militia was expected to reach 8,000 by the end of the month.
 Estimates by The Irrawaddy put the PDF's numbers at 65,000 in November 2022.
 More recent estimates put the PDF's strength at 100,000, even though not all are believed to be fully armed and trained.
 The PDF's leadership endorse guerrilla warfare tactics in pursuit of their aims.
-The military often called People Defence Force (PDF) as "ပဒတ်", especially during early years of formation, mainly due to their implementation of small, fragmented and guerilla warfare tactics with less sophisticated weapons.
+The military often called the People Defence Force (PDF) "ပဒတ်", especially during its early years of formation, mainly due to their implementation of small, fragmented and guerilla warfare tactics with less sophisticated weapons.